Martin Parr: The working class, The Last Resort, 1982–1985

-In 1982 Parr and his wife moved to Wallasey, England, and he switched permanently to colour photography, inspired by the work of US colour photographers, mostly Joel Meyerowitz, but also William Eggleston and Stephen Shore, and also the British Peter Fraser and Peter Mitchell.
+In 1982, Parr and his wife moved to Wallasey, England, and he switched permanently to colour photography, inspired by the work of US colour photographers, mostly Joel Meyerowitz, but also William Eggleston and Stephen Shore, and also the British Peter Fraser and Peter Mitchell.
 Parr has written that "I had also encountered the post cards of John Hinde when I worked at Butlin's in the early 70s and the bright saturated colour of these had a big impact on me."

 During the summers of 1983, 1984 and 1985 he photographed working-class people at the seaside in nearby New Brighton.
 This work was published in the book The Last Resort: Photographs of New Brighton (1986) and exhibited in Liverpool and London.
+It was first exhibited at the Serpentine Gallery in London in 1986.
+For these first colour photographs in 1982 he had bought a Plaubel Makina 67 with a fixed wide-angel lens, a camera, which just recently had entered the British market.
+Shortly after he began using flashlight (again).
+He still loved black and white, "but once I moved to colour, I never went back" — except for a few occasions like a trip to India and an invitation to China by its government in 1985, alongside two other photographers, where he took his final photographs in black and white.

-Although John Bulmer had pioneered colour documentary photography of Britain, from 1965, Gerry Badger has said of The Last Resort:

-It is difficult from a perspective of almost a quarter of a century to underestimate [sic] the significance of The Last Resort, either in British photography or Martin Parr's career.
-For both, it represented a seismic change in the basic mode of photographic expression, from monochrome to colour, a fundamental technical change that heralded the development of a new tone in documentary photography.
+Although John Bulmer had pioneered colour documentary photography of Britain, from 1965, In the 2009 reissue of The Last Resort Gerry Badger has emphasised its significance for British photography and Parr's own path: "For both, it represented a seismic change in the basic mode of photographic expression, from monochrome to colour, a fundamental technical change that heralded the development of a new tone in documentary photography."
+This was underscored by the controversy it inspired, with some critics, upset about the alleged exploitation and exposure of the working class for the photographers' own gain.

-Karen Wright, writing in The Independent, has said "He was attacked by some critics for his scrutiny of the working classes, but looking at these works, one merely sees Parr's unflinching eye capturing the truth of a social class embracing leisure in whatever form available."
+Beginning in the early-1980s he also got the chance to exhibit his work outside the UK, and in bigger venues, such as the George Eastman House in Rochester, New York (1985), The Last Resort was presented at the Serpentine Galleries, London (1986), an exhibition at Museum Folkwang in Essen, Germany followed the same year, and also a first appearance at the Festival d'Arles.
+In Japan he had his first solo show in 1988.